DupScan vs Gemini 2 — Which Duplicate File Finder Is Better for Mac?

 Gemini 2 by MacPaw is a well-known duplicate finder that combines exact duplicate detection with a "similar files" feature for photos and music.
 This similarity detection is Gemini's primary advantage — it can find photos that look alike even when they differ at the byte level.

 DupScan takes a different approach by focusing exclusively on exact duplicates verified through SHA256 hashing.
 This means every file DupScan flags is a guaranteed byte-for-byte copy, eliminating the risk of accidentally deleting a file that only looks similar.
-DupScan's two-pass hashing optimization makes scanning fast despite the cryptographic verification.
+Learn more about duplicate file detection and filtering features for Mac to see how the two-pass hashing optimization makes scanning fast despite the cryptographic verification.

 Is DupScan Cheaper Than Gemini 2?